Cognigy/Extensions/extensions/intrafind/README.md

 - Search URL: The URL of the Intrafind search application.
 - Search Term: The term to search for in the documents.
 - List Size: The amount of results to be returned in the list.
-- List Offset: If >0 the amount of documents to be skipped in the results (for example the results normally in position 0 will not be shown if set to 1 etc.)
 - Specify Fields: Should only specific fields be returned in the results.
 - Filter Queries: Additional fields to add filter queries based to the search.
 For example, if you only want results from Sharepoint you would add the query '_facet.indexname:Sharepoint'
 - Where to Store the Result: The selection, where to store the list (either in `context` or `input`)